The-Commit-Company/frappe-react-sdk/README.md

 The hook returns an object (`SWRResponse`) with the following properties: `data`, `error`, `isLoading`, `isValidating`, and `mutate`.
 The type definition of the document object to fetch is passed as a type parameter `T`.

 The hook first checks if the data is in IndexedDB.
 If the data is not present, it set `shouldLoad` to `true`.
 If the data is present, it proceeds to check for the latest count, it fetches the count from the Frappe server for comparison.
-The hook uses the `useGetLastFetched` hook to check the last fetched data in IndexedDB.

-If the last fetched count is different from the count fetched from the Frappe server, it set `shouldLoad` to `true`.
-If same then the hook fetch timestamp from frappe for document for comparison.
+If the last fetched count is different from the latest fetched count from the Frappe server, then set `shouldLoad` to `true`.
+If both count are same then the hook fetch timestamp from frappe.

 If the last fetched timestamp is different from the timestamp fetched from the Frappe server, the hook sets a state variable `shouldLoad` to `true`.

-If `shouldLoad` is `true` then proceeds to fetch data from the server using the `useFrappeGetDocList` hook.
+If `shouldLoad` is `true` then proceeds to fetch data from the server using the `useFrappeGetDocList` hook and stores the data in IndexedDB.

-The hook also stores the data in IndexedDB if it is fetched from the server.
-The hook also has a mutate function which, when called, refetches the data from the server.
+The hook also has a `mutate` function which, when called, refetches the data from the server.

 Overall the hook uses IndexedDB and server to fetch the latest data and store it for offline use case.
 It also provides a way to force refresh the data.